-Sunrays Textile Mills Limited (PSX: SUTM) was established as a public limited company in 1987.
-It is part of the Indus Group of Companies, under which there are several other companies, mostly in the textile sector and one in the energy and power sector.
-Sunrays Textile Mills business is that of trading, manufacturing and selling yarn, with its mill located in Dera Ghazi Khan Division, Punjab.
+Sunrays Textile Mills Limited (PSX: SUTM) was set up as a public limited company in 1987 under the Companies Ordinance, 1984.
+It is part of the Indus Group of Companies.
+The company essentially trades, manufactures and sells yarn.
+Its mill is located in Dera Ghazi Khan Division, Punjab.

-The company is mostly under the ownership of the directors, CEO, their spouses and minor children, with around 87 percent of the shares held under this category.
-Of this, 35 percent is with Mr. Kashif Riaz, the CEO of the company.
-Close to 6 percent of the shares are with the individuals followed by around 5 percent held in mutual funds.
-The remaining about 2 percent is distributed with the rest of the categories.
+As at June 30, 2020, majority of the shares of the company, over 87 percent, are owned by the directors, CEO, their spouses and minor children.
+Of this, a major chunk, over 21 percent, is owned by Mr. Kashif Riaz, the CEO of Sunrays Textile Mills.
+Over 5 percent shares are held by individuals followed by close to 5 percent held in mutual funds.
+The remaining 3 percent shares are with the rest of the shareholder categories.

 Historical operational performance

 The company has mostly seen a rising topline, with the exception of FY15 and FY16.
 Profit margins bottomed out in FY16, before rising again until FY20.